FRIENDS program

-The FRIENDS programs incorporate physiological, cognitive and behavioural strategies to assist children, youths and adults in coping with stress and worry.
-Studies have demonstrated the effectiveness of FRIENDS in addressing mental health issues such as OCD, anxiety, depression, autism and stress in children, adolescents, adults and the elderly.
-Furthermore, studies have also shown that protective factors such as self-esteem, self-concept, coping skills, hope and social support are enhanced in the program.
+The FRIENDS programs incorporate physiological, cognitive, and behavioural strategies to assist children, adolescents, and adults in coping with stress and worry.
+Studies have demonstrated the effectiveness of FRIENDS in addressing mental health issues such as OCD, anxiety, depression, autism, and stress in children, adolescents, adults, and the elderly.
+Additionally, studies have indicated that protective factors such as self-esteem, self-concept, coping skills, hope, and social support are enhanced through the program.
 The FRIENDS protocol was designed to be delivered in both clinical and educational settings by teachers, psychologists, and allied health professionals.
-The FRIENDS Programs continue to be researched and developed by author, Professor Paula Barrett, in Queensland, Australia, as well as a host of researchers worldwide including Professor Paul Stallard, Professor Elisabeth Utens, and Professor Bente Storm Haugland amongst others.
+The FRIENDS Programs continue to be researched and developed by their author, Professor Paula Barrett, in Queensland, Australia, and by other researchers worldwide, including Professor Paul Stallard, Professor Elisabeth Utens, and Professor Bente Storm Haugland.

 History

 The FRIENDS Programs were developed by Professor Paula Barrett.
-Based in cognitive behavioral techniques, the gold standard for treating and preventing anxiety and depression, the protocol was originally developed for the early intervention and prevention of anxiety.
-Unlike other anxiety protocols at the time, such as Phillip C. Kendall's Coping Cat, FRIENDS utilises a group format and can be used in a prevention, early intervention or a treatment approach.
+Based on cognitive behavioural techniques, the protocol was originally developed for the early intervention and prevention of anxiety.
+Unlike other anxiety protocols at the time, such as Phillip C. Kendall's Coping Cat, FRIENDS utilises a group format and can be applied as a prevention, early intervention, or treatment approach.

-In 1999 another round of research was performed which led to the production of a third edition of FRIENDS for Children, which incorporated the research feedback to tailor the program to being more teacher-friendly.
-Further research and development from 2000 onward caused iterative improvements toward the FRIENDS Programs to make them what they are today.
+In 1999, further research led to the production of a third edition of FRIENDS for Children, which incorporated feedback to make the program more teacher-friendly.
+Continued research and development from 2000 onward led to iterative improvements in the FRIENDS Programs.

 In response to the devastating Queensland Floods of 2010/2011, Professor Paula Barrett developed the Adult Resilience for Life Program.
-This Program was designed to help adults cope with loss and extreme stress that was prevalent after natural disasters.
-The Adult Resilience Program was also rolled out to victims of the 2011 Christchurch earthquake in order to help that population cope with the loss of property and loved ones.
+This program was designed to help adults cope with loss and extreme stress following natural disasters.
+The Adult Resilience Program was also implemented for victims of the 2011 Christchurch earthquake to help them cope with the loss of property and loved ones.

 The Adult Resilience for Life Program was further developed into the Adult Resilience Strong Not Tough Program in 2012.
-This Program is run in a two-day format and teaches coping strategies and relaxation techniques to adults and the elderly.
+This program is conducted in a two-day format and teaches coping strategies and relaxation techniques to adults and the elderly.

 Format

-The FRIENDS protocol has been adapted into four developmentally-sensitive programs:
+The FRIENDS protocol has been adapted into four developmentally sensitive programs: